UWE Bristol Undergraduate Internship Schemes 2022–2023

 Recruitment

-- The intern must be employed by the business, not self-employed.
+• The intern must be employed by the business and cannot be self employed.

 Funding arrangements

-- Failure to notify us of your internship starting, late return of your internship agreement and/or relevant financial documentation will delay the payment of your salary subsidy – and may result in the subsidy not being allocated or paid for your intern.
+• Failure to notify us of your internship starting, late return of your internship agreement, and/or late return of relevant financial documentation will delay the payment of your salary subsidy and may result in the subsidy not being allocated or paid for your intern.

-- The subsidy you can claim will be proportionate to the hours worked and any accrued annual leave.
-We expect you and your intern to come to a resolution in regards to ending the internship however, we are here to assist you with any grievances should they arise.
+• The subsidy you can claim will be proportionate to the hours worked and any accrued annual leave.
+We expect you and your intern to come to a resolution in regards to ending the internship, however we are here to assist you if there are any grievances.

 What steps do I need to take?